Header Image

 Body

-8/3/2016 Editor's note: When thinking about swimming holes in the Whiteface Region this favorite spot always comes to mind.
-We hope you enjoy this blog from the archives — we'll have to check back with blogger Chelsea to see if she managed to take a dip in the rapids this summer!
+7/16/2024 Editor's note: When thinking about swimming holes in the Whiteface Region this favorite spot always comes to mind.
+This blog and its information have been updated to be more timely.

 Being new to the Adirondacks, I’m excited to learn about and experience the many different outdoor activities that come with living in a mountain area, especially since where I’m originally from is actually at sea level!
 Unfortunately, I’m also coming off a knee surgery (ACL repair) that will severely limit my ability to participate in those activities for the next several months.
 I was itching to find a place to go that would give me the “Adirondack” experience without the strenuous hike that many other popular destinations require.
 I also wanted something that could be accomplished in just a few hours, since my boyfriend and I don’t always have a whole day to explore, or sometimes we’re just looking for someplace to go to relax after a long day.
 After asking around and doing a bit of research, I found one of the best-kept secrets in the Adirondack region – Jay Rapids.